AarZoooo/Notes/Os.md

 **Algorithms used:**

-- First In First Out (FIFO)
+- **First In First Out (FIFO)**
     - Very Simple to use
-    - Oldest Page is replaced with new page
+    - Oldest inserted Page is replaced with new page
     - Performance is not good
-- Optimal Page Replacement (OPR)
+- **Optimal Page Replacement (OPR)**
+    - Replaces the page which is least likely to be used in the future
-- Least Recently Used (LRU)
+- **Least Recently Used (LRU)**
+    - Replaces the least recently used page, i.e. Page which has not been used for the longest time in the Main memory.

 ---

-### Numerical Example
+### Numerical Example for FIFO

 **Reference String:-** 7, 0, 1, 2, 0, 3, 0, 4, 2, 3, 0, 3, 1, 2, 0